 Independent Voting During Elections – Partially-completed April 2009 and we’re working to further this one!

-In 2009, following several years of cooperative efforts between ASIC and Elections BC, British Columbia conducted the first-ever general election wherein sight-impaired consumers, including those who are deafblind, could privately and independently mark their own ballots in a general election.
+In 2009 following several years of cooperative efforts between Access for Sight Impaired Consumers and Elections BC, British Columbia conducted the first-ever general election wherein voters with sight loss including those who were deafblind could privately, independently and confidently mark their election ballots.
+This was accomplished through the provision of:

 - a list of candidates in braille format

 - a plastic template with braille/tactile numbers beside each marking point enabling the voter to match the points with candidate names, into which the ballot was placed. and if not a braille user, the voter could locate the corresponding marking points as the candidate names were read aloud

 In 2011, some BC municipalities provided a more advanced technology solution to accommodate a broader spectrum of voters with disabilities during the municipal election that year.
 These municipalities made available the newest technology using the AutoMark® accessible voting terminal.
 While the terminal’s printer did the actual marking, this technology enabled voters with sight loss to review the candidates and political parties via a synthesized speech output, press a button to make a selection and have the terminal read back their choice prior to actually marking the ballot.
 Voters who were deafblind could use the braille display connected to the terminal, and people who were unable to mark their ballot due to physical disabilities could use a ‘sip and puff’ option to control their choices.

 We’ll continue working with election authorities to promote wider use of accessible voting terminal technologies and perhaps a more convenient and fully accessible online voting process.